davanstrien/digitised-books-ocr-and-metadata/README.md

 ```

 ##### Compression

 The data is compressed at two levels:
 - the folder level i.e. each folder containing a group of dates is compressed
 - the file level i.e. each `jsonl` file containing a book from the dataset is compressed

 Both of these levels of compression use the `gzip` format to compress the data.
 The gzip compression format can be used directly by some processing software so it won't always be necessary to fully decompress the data for working with it.
-For example, it is possible for the `Pandas` Python library to read `gzip` compressed files directly.
+For example, it is possible for the `pandas` Python library to read `gzip` compressed files directly.
 This can be useful for saving space for storing files and can improve performance in some situations since less I/O is required to process each file.